Rennes 2 University

-Rennes 2 University (UR2; Université Rennes 2, officially Université Rennes-II Haute-Bretagne) is a public university located in Upper Brittany, France.
+Rennes 2 University (UR2; Université Rennes 2, officially Université Rennes-II Haute-Bretagne; Skol-veur Roazhon 2) is a public university located in Upper Brittany, France.
 It is one of the four universities of the Academy of Rennes.

 The main campus is situated in the northwest of Rennes in the Villejean neighborhood, not far from the other campus, at La Harpe.

 History

 Creation of the University of Brittany

 At the request of Francis II, Duke of Brittany, the Pope created the first University of Brittany in Nantes in 1460.
 It taught arts, medicine, law, and theology.
 In 1728, the mayor of Nantes, Gérard Mellier, asked that the university be moved to Rennes, Nantes being a more trade oriented city.
 The law school was relocated to Rennes in 1730.
 The latter city was already home to the Parliament of Brittany, and therefore was considered better suited to host an academic institution.
 In 1793 the national government closed all universities in France.
 It was not until 1806 that the law school reopened in Rennes.